itsaaame/DirectorySync/README.md

 # DirectorySync
-Simple folder mirror console app
+Simple folder mirror console app (SleepyFileWatcher)

 CommandLineParser nuget package used for the purpose of parsing Command Line arguments